dabramovitch/condensed-metaphysics/_posts/2021-10-06-A-Helpful-Mnemonic.md

 It is strange tracing these conceptual threads in hindsight, understanding comes from truly unexpected places.
 I guess I learned that in stat mech: Shannon entropy states that the unpredictable tells us more*.

-And I have learned while being a physicist, which is reaches far beyond the physical.
+And I have learned while being a physicist, which reaches far beyond the physical.
 I will leave the details to other writing, but the core of it is growing up, and being a good person besides a good scientist.
 The two are not synonymous, that is sadly and obviously true, illustrated by the world among other things, but I think there is reason for optimism too.
 People are people, some do good and others bad, but there are things science can help us understand and help us remember.